Premium deferral update for individual protection customers

-To help our customers contend with the ongoing impact of the Coronavirus we are extending our premium deferral facility for our protection customers until the 31st October 2020 and updating our eligibility criteria.
+To help our customers contend with the ongoing impact of the Coronavirus we are extending our payment deferral facility for our protection customers and updating our eligibility criteria until further notice.

-- has either been furloughed, working fewer hours or made unemployed after 1st March 2020, however they expect their household finances to recover by the end of the payment deferral period, when normal payments and repayments become due; or
+- you expect your household finances to recover by the end of the payment deferral period and will be able to make your normal payments and repayments when they become due.

-Aviva reserves the right to request relevant evidence or make further enquiries on customer circumstances before agreeing to a customer request to defer payments.
+Aviva reserves the right to request evidence or make further enquiries on your circumstances before agreeing to your request to defer payments.

 How does it work?

-- Customers can apply at any time up to 31st October 2020 for their 3-month premium deferral.
+- Customers can apply at any time for their 3-month payment deferral.

 - One 3 month payment deferral can be applied for on each eligible policy by visiting this website where they’ll find full eligibility details and can fill in an online form.
 (If a customer doesn’t have internet access, they can contact us on the number detailed on their policy documents.)